-Gasant Jacobs (Thomson Reuters Regional Business Director) lead an exciting afternoon discussion, the introduction provided by a surprise and welcomed guest, Aarti Shah (Thomson Reuters Head of Government Relations: Africa), while Gasant continued to present the Big Data and technology storyline and, crucially, its impact the surveying profession.
-The presentation (http://www.fig.net/resources/proceedings/2015/2015 11 arn/G Jacobs TR.pdf) included setting the scene: the evolution of land administration as a discipline, the role and tools of the surveyor, and addressing the challenges for surveyors.
-He also included a section on demystifying the advantages Big Data and crowdsourcing.
-He then outlined the emerging educational trends in this field, accepting there are challenges in education and professional competence, and that solutions and interventions are required to adapt.
+The afternoon of day one concentrated on participants' understanding of technological advancements across society and Big Data.
+Gasant Jacobs (Thomson Reuters Regional Business Director) lead an exciting afternoon discussion, the introduction provided by a surprise and welcomed guest, Aarti Shah (Thomson Reuters Head of Government Relations: Africa), while Gasant continued to present the Big Data and technology storyline and, crucially, its impact on the surveying profession and the emerging educational trends.